unnaturalistic/BsGradleClone/README.md

 # BsGradleClone
-A bs gradle clone as an experiment
+A bs Gradle Clone for the idontknowmyheadhurtsits3am era